kkspeed/orion-mod/README.md

   in the future.

 * The reflow will destory part of orion-viewer's  functionality:
+  - FIXED:
-  - Text selection: Orion Viewer will auto-matically draw the next page when the last patch of bitmap is reached and thus, it will override the current bitmap and the last part cannot make words selection.
+    Text selection: Orion Viewer will auto-matically draw the next page when the last patch of bitmap is reached and thus, it will override the current bitmap and the last part cannot make words selection.
 This is rather strange behavior as k2pdfopt uses one single "Masterinfo" to collect the data, which should be modified in the future.

-How to build
+    This issue is fixed by adding a native LRU cache based on pages intead of bitmaps.
+It seems to work

+Build and Usage
 ------------
+* User can download prebuilt version from release directory.
+In order to use OCR for words selection in reflow mode, please download the tesseract-eng-chn.tar.gz, unpack it and copy the tesseract directory to /sdcard/data/

 * Build the mupdf library
   cd mupdf-1.1-source/android
   ndk-build